 Talking about beautiful islands for an island hopping Thailand adventure: Yao Yai and Yao Noi are hidden gems!
 A short speedboat ride towards the East of Phuket will take you to these two fairly unknown islands and it was only till my 12th time in Thailand that I made it out here.
 Nowadays it is among my secret island hopping Thailand tips and for sure has one of the best beaches in Thailand.
 Come here to get the untouched Thai islandlife.
 Mass tourism does not exist here yet: pristine white sand beaches, deserted bays, authentic local restaurants, amazingly friendly people, wild monkeys and great back roads to explore on a scooter.

 Welcome to one of the best places to visit in Thailand for scuba diving.
 These gorgeous islands are luckily pretty well protected by the Thai government and they nowadays close some for a couple months a year to give them time to recover from tourism.
 For your interest staying overnight on the islands is almost impossible.
 Only overnight camping trips are available, but very limited.
 The best way to see the Similan islands are through a liveaboard, for non-divers there are day trips from Phuket.

 There is no best way to travel Thailand and its islands, but if you have a week in the West coast then go island hopping from Phuket towards Koh Yao Yai, Koh Phi Phi and Ao Nang and back with a day trip to Similan Islands.
-This is an example of a Thailand island hopping itinerary, click on the link to see more of them completed on maps or a better orientation.
+This is an example of a 14 day tour of Thailand islands, click on the link to see more of them complete with maps for a better orientation.